A Rainbow in Curved Air: Music

 The largely improvisational nature of the work, based on modal scales, owes much to Riley's background in jazz improvisation and interest in Hindustani classical music.
-Jazz pianist Bill Evans, one of Riley's piano "heroes", had utilized overdubbing on his album Conversations with Myself four years earlier.
+Jazz pianist Bill Evans, one of Riley's piano "heroes", had utilized overdubbing on his album Conversations with Myself five years earlier.
 Riley would intensify this overdubbing approach with added instrumentation.
 Using overdubbing, Riley plays all the instruments on the title track: electric organ, two electric harpsichords (a Baldwin electric harpsichord & a RMI Rock-Si-Chord), dumbec, and tambourine.
 The piece moves through several sections; following the opening theme and introduction of "placid chords," Riley introduces "an explosion, a procession of right-hand lines that flutter and pirouette over the pulsing rhythmic patterns."
 The calmer second half of the recording features shorter, high-register keyboard lines which syncopate with the music's modal base.

 The B-side of the original LP is titled "Poppy Nogood and the Phantom Band."
 It is a saxophone-based drone piece featuring tape loops and jump cuts.
 The piece is a version of the performances given at Riley's "All-Night Flight" concerts in the late 1960s.
 It employs overdubbing and tape delay, with Riley again playing all instruments.
 Riley's saxophone playing on the track was inspired by that of John Coltrane.
 The titular "Phantom Band" refers to Riley's tape delay accompaniment.
 A note on the album explains that "The spatially separated mirror images were adapted for studio recording by Glen Kolotkin and resemble the sound Terry gets in his all-night concerts."

 Release and legacy

 The original LP jacket includes a idealistic poem on the back cover, written by Riley, depicting a world in which the Pentagon is "turned on its side and painted purple, yellow & green within a plainly psychedelic environment" and "the concept of work was forgotten."

 The album received a favorable review in Rolling Stone.
 Writing for The Village Voice, critic Robert Christgau opined that the title track "has to be a fair approximation of the music of the spheres."

 The album inspired Mike Oldfield's Tubular Bells and Pete Townshend's organ parts on The Who's "Won't Get Fooled Again" and "Baba O'Riley," the latter named in tribute to Riley and Meher Baba.
 It also inspired English progressive rock band Soft Machine's instrumental piece "Out-Bloody-Rageous".
 A Rainbow in Curved Air has also had a significant impact on the developments of minimalism, ambient music, jazz fusion, new-age music, progressive rock, and subsequent electronic music.
 It foreshadows the later overdubbed instrumental works composed by Steve Reich.
 The English progressive rock band Curved Air named itself after this album.

-The album was later reissued by Esoteric Recordings.
+The album was remastered and reissued by Esoteric Recordings in 2012.